 We have a stunning display throughout the garden but particularly on the spring ground which lasts from early spring until late summer starting with the cool whites, pinks and mauves of the delicate rhododendron triflorums in the spring, through to the yellows, pinks and reds of the summer, many filling the air with their delicious fragrance.

-Be sure to come along this spring to Rowallane and Spot all the lovely pinks and whites that can be seen all throughout the gardens garden this spring and summer.
+Be sure to come along this spring to Rowallane and spot all the lovely pinks and whites that can be seen all throughout the garden this spring and summer.